Prince Louis christening confirmed: Kate Middleton and Prince William confirm details including date

 Prince William and Kate's third child, Prince Louis, will be christened at St James's Palace in London.

-Kate and Will's youngest tot, Prince Louis, who was born on April 28th at the Lindo Wing, is due to be christened next month.
+Kate and Will's youngest tot, Prince Louis, who was born on April 28th at the Lindo Wing, will be christened next month.

 Kensington Palace confirmed the news via their official Twitter account, revealing: "The Duke and Duchess of Cambridge are pleased to announce that the christening of Prince Louis will take place on Monday 9th July at The Chapel Royal, St James’s Palace, London.